andreas-zeller/andreas-zeller.github.io/ECS/index.md

 ### The Very Initial Proposal

 To express your idea, you have to draft a _Very Initial Proposal_.
-This is a two-page document consting of two parts:
+This is a two-page document consisting of two parts:

 * One page that briefly describes
 	* your idea
-	* your team
+	* your team – including, for each team member:
+		* Name, First name • Student ID • Email address • Phone number
+		* 2-3 sentences on background and role in the project
 	* the market and competition
 * One page that shows your idea from a customer's perspective (= a mock-up web site, a mock-up leaflet)